 - The Board will advise a young person whether it intends to hold a hearing within 10 days of receiving the application.

 - Recommendations for all applications will be issued within 30 days of receipt of the application.

 Accessibility and Accommodations

 The CRB wants to ensure that everyone is able to participate in its proceedings on an equal basis.
-If you think you might have problems participating in the CRB application and review process, please let your case coordinator know right away.
+If you think you might have problems participating in the CRB application and review process, please let your case processing officer know right away.
 We might be able to find another way of doing things, which we call “providing an accommodation”.

 The CRB will accommodate Human Rights Code-related needs, which are outlined in the SJTO Accessibility and Accommodation Policy.

 The CRB’s documents and forms are available in both French and English.
 CRB proceedings can be conducted in English, French or in both languages.
 If you request a review in French, a bilingual member will be assigned to your case.
 If you made your request in English but would prefer to continue in French, tell your case processing officer as soon as possible.

 The CRB is of seven tribunals that form Social Justice Tribunals Ontario (SJTO).
 SJTO is committed to ensuring that French language services are clearly visible, easily accessible, and publicized and of equivalent quality to services offered in English.
 See the SJTO’s French Language Services Policy for more information.

 The CRB can provide interpreters for languages other than French or English, including sign language.
 If you need an interpreter, tell the case processing officer when you are completing the application or as soon as possible afterwards.